Warslow

-Warslow is a small village in Staffordshire, England.
+Warslow is a small village in the Staffordshire Moorlands of Staffordshire, England.
 It is located in the Peak District National Park about 10 mi north of Ashbourne.

-Although in the county of Staffordshire, the village lies close to the Derbyshire border, and has a Stockport postal code (SK), but the address is Warslow, Buxton, Derbyshire.
+The village lies close to the Derbyshire border.

 History

 Warslow is recorded as part of Alstonefield manor in the 1086 Domesday Book.
 In 1327, fourteen tax payers (property owners) were assessed.
 The population grew in the late 18th century with the development of mining at Ecton, to a high point of 854 in 1821.
+Despite not having its own railway station, the village was served by the nearby Leek and Manifold Valley Light Railway which served Ecton railway station near the hamlet of Ecton.

 Education

 The village once had two schools, but due to the lack of children from the village itself and the surrounding villages only one of the schools is still used.
 The other is now the Boys' Brigade.
-Manifold Primary School (still in use as the secondary school until the early 1980s) caters mainly for children between the ages of 4 to 9, however they do also have a nursery department which caters to pre-school children.
+Manifold Primary School (still in use as the secondary school until the early 1980s) caters mainly for children between the ages of 4 and 9; however, they do also have a nursery department which caters to pre-school children.
 On occasion the school will allow for a group of children to stay at the school for an extra two years, as opposed to going straight to a secondary school.
 The two main schools which the pupils will attend after leaving are: Churnet View Middle School and Saint Edward's Middle School, both located in Leek).

 Religion

-The village has two chapels and one church.
-The church of St Lawrence has an unusually wide chancel and windows by William Morris.
-Of the two chapels, one has been converted into a house and the other is in the process of being converted.
+The church of St Lawrence dates from 1820 and was designed by Charles Lynam.
+It has an unusually wide chancel and windows by William Morris.
+Lady Harpur Crewe funded altar cloths for the church.

+The village had two chapels, both now converted into houses.